sgraden/vpc/cli-reference.md

 - `--json`: Format output in JSON
 ---

-## Security Group
+## Security Groups

 ### `ibmcloud is security-groups`

 List all security groups

 **Syntax**